open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

    outputBit = 0; // the GUI uses 0-based indexing internally, even though the
                   // user-facing labels use 1-based indexing

-.. critical:: Always be sure to initialize all member variables, in order to avoid unexpected behavior.
+.. important:: Always be sure to initialize all member variables, in order to avoid unexpected behavior.

 Now, we can define how these variables are updated inside the :code:`setParameter()` method: